abbyforrester/README/README.md

-Abigail Forrester

 ABOUT ME

+Hi my name is Abigail Forrester.
 I am a student at Richland High School interested in the STEM field, specifically chemistry.

 SKILLS
 - Computer Programming